bbux-dev/datacraft/docs/source/usage.rst

 endpoint.
 The command below will spin up a flask server that will format the record using the json-pretty formatter.
 The records contain a uuid and a timestamp field.

-Sever side of the transaction:
+The code block below is the server side of the transaction.
+Here the tool is serving up data formatted using the json-pretty formatter.
+The records contain a uuid and a timestamp field.

 .. code-block:: shell